Just because it's through a webcam doesn't mean you can't dress to impress.

 Avoid wearing too much jewelry

 While it may be tempting to accessorize your outfit with matching jewelry, it's best to keep your accessories at a minimum for video interviews.
-You should especially stay away from shiny jewelry that would catch the light on camera, as this would be very distracting to the interviewer.
+You should especially stay away from shiny jewelry that would catch the light on camera, as this would be very distracting to the interviewer or hiring manager.

 How should you do your makeup?

-In general, you can play around with colors for your lipstick and eye makeup — just make sure that the end look makes you feel comfortable and confident.
+In general, you can play around with colors for your lipstick and eye makeup — just make sure that the end look makes you feel confident and comfortable during the actual interview.

 If you have oily skin, be sure to use an oil blotter and face powder to prep your skin, as oil is more obvious on camera.
 If you would like to add some colors to your cheeks, opt for natural-looking blush, and don't go for heavy contour, as the shadows can be very distracting — especially if the colors are not blended well.
 Remember, this is not the time to challenge your makeup skills.
 Instead, stick to what has proven to give you an effortless look.